Christopher Cherniak: Brainwiring optimization

-In addition, it is perhaps natural to extend the bounded-resource approach along these lines down from rationality to the brainwiring hardware level.
+In addition, it is perhaps natural to extend the bounded-resource approach along these lines down from philosophical rationality to the physical brainwiring hardware level (and its associated organic neuroanatomy).
 In particular, longrange connectivity is a critically constrained neural resource, with strong evolutionary pressure to employ efficiently.
 Connection minimization seems a first law of brain tractography, an organizing principle driving neuroanatomy.

 The Cherniak laboratory has therefore been gauging how well wiring-optimization ideas from computer microchip design apply to brain structure.
 "Save wire" turns out to be a strongly predictive model.
 Wiring minimization can be detected at multiple levels (e.g., placement of the entire brain, layout of its ganglia and/or cortex areas, subcellular architecture of dendrite arbors, etc.).
 Much of this biological structure seems to arise "for free, directly from physics".

 A key specific wiring problem is component placement optimization: Given a set of interconnected components, what are the positionings of the components that minimize total connection costs (e.g., wirelength)?
 This concept seems to account quite precisely for aspects of neuroanatomy at multiple hierarchical levels.
 For instance, the nervous system of the roundworm Caenorhabditis elegans includes eleven ganglionic components, which have 11! (~40,000,000) alternative possible anteroposterior orderings.
 In fact, the actual here is the ideal, in that the actual layout turns out to require the minimum total wirelength, a predictive success story.
 However, such problems are NP-complete; exact solutions generally appear to entail bruteforce searches, with exponentially exploding costs.
 Despite local minimum traps, this neuroanatomy optimization can be approximated well by “mesh of springs” energy-minimization mechanisms.
 (Cf. discussion below of the “genomic bottleneck”.)